University Campus of Football Business

-UCFB (University Campus of Football Business) is a higher education institution offering undergraduate and postgraduate university degrees and executive education in the football business, sport and events industries.
+University Campus of Football Business, also known as UCFB, is a higher education institution offering undergraduate and postgraduate university degrees and executive education in the football and wider sports industries.
 UCFB is a college of the University of East London.

 UCFB became the world's first higher education institution with university degrees in the football and sports industry when it was opened at Burnley F.C.'s Turf Moor in 2011.

 Campus locations

 UCFB's first campus, UCFB Burnley, opened in 2011 at Burnley Football Club.
-The Queen and Prince Philip visited UCFB Burnley during their tour of Turf Moor and Burnley F.C. as part of the Jubilee Celebrations.
+Queen Elizabeth II and Prince Philip visited UCFB Burnley during their tour of Turf Moor and Burnley F.C. as part of the Jubilee Celebrations.